MayankB1708/Converge/README.md

 ## Overview

 Converge is a full-stack real-time chat application that enables users to have secure one-on-one conversations.
-It features a modern UI with dynamic theming options, JWT-based authentication, and end to end message delivery in real time using Socket.IO.
+It features a modern UI with dynamic theming options, JWT-based authentication, and end [...]

 ## Features